saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/cors1b_reset.jpg">

-* If you want to find out more about setting up CORS using the web based tool please go to [help.SAP.com](https://help.sap.com/viewer/search?q=Live%20Data%20Connection%20to%20SAP%20HANA%20Using%20a%20Direct%20Connection%20and%20SSO) with a search on "Live Data Connection to SAP HANA Using a Direct Connection and SSO".

 * Go to your Eclipse IDE and in the SAP HANA Development perspective open up a SQL Console for the HACKT28 user.
 Copy in the code from the block below.

 * NOTE: You will need to change the "XXX.XXX" in "XXX.XXX.sapanalytics.cloud" to your SAC account and tenant location.
 After making the change Execute (F8) the code.